PovilasPliuskus/FileCompressionSoftware/README.md

 # FileCompressionSoftware

-A software application that allows users to compress and decompress files including additional features such as selecting the compression format or file encryption/decryption.
+A software application that allows users to compress and decompress files, including additional features such as selecting the compression format or file encryption/decryption.

 ## Features

-* File compression format selection
+- **File compression format selection:** Users can select the compression format they want to use for their files, such as Huffman or Lempel-Ziv.

-* Multi-file encryption/decryption
+- **Multi-file encryption/decryption:** Users can encrypt or decrypt multiple files at once, making the process more efficient.

-* User-friendly interface
+- **User-friendly interface:** The software has a simple and intuitive interface, making it easy for users to navigate and use.

 -------